How many pieces of software did it take to run your last Public Relations campaign?

-- Browser compatibility: Most people have preferred browsers, so it’s important to check that your tool will work just as well in Chrome and Mozilla Firefox as it would on Safari, Opera or even Microsoft Edge.
+- Browser compatibility: Browser compatibility: Most people have preferred browsers, so it’s important to check that your PR reporting software will work just as well in Chrome and Mozilla Firefox as it would on Safari, Opera, or even Microsoft Edge.

 The final decision

-But a great piece of PR content is only worthwhile if it generates the right type of coverage for your company and helps improve your reputation.
-No matter how clever, creative or even courageous a campaign is, you need the right tools in place to make that impact.
+But a great piece of PR content is only worthwhile if it generates the right type of coverage for your company and helps improve your reputation that’s why a PR distribution software guide is important.
+No matter how clever, creative, or even courageous a campaign is, you need the right tools in place to make that impact.
 Investing in PR software cuts out a lot of the arduous, manual busy work and lets your team focus on creating unforgettable campaigns.

 PR Software checklist